AdaCore/training_material/courses/fundamentals_of_ada/adv_030_basic_types.rst

    - :ada:`My_Type` will have 12 **or** 24 digits of precision

 ---------------------------------
-Floating Point Division By Zero
+Floating Point Division by Zero
 ---------------------------------

 * Language-defined do as the machine does